 Lecturer and researcher in the University of Ilorin Nigeria

 Toyin Ajibade, a lecturer and researcher in the University of Ilorin Nigeria, holds a Ph.D. in Agricultural Economics.
 She has about eight years cognate banking experience spanning over a few commercial banks in Nigeria before further venturing into the academia.
 An IITA research fellow, her doctoral research was on Price Discovery and Volatility of Selected Food Crop Markets in Nigeria.
 Her career goal is to be at the forefront of agricultural trade, markets and industrial organization agenda towards regional trade integration and agricultural value chain development in Africa.
-Toyin has been actively involved in: training of financial institutions on selected agricultural value chains and financial literacy curriculum development for farmers under the Nigeria Competitiveness Project.
+Toyin has been actively involved in: training of financial institutions on selected agricultural value chains and also financial literacy curriculum development for farmers under the Nigeria Competitiveness Project.
 She is a co-Principal Investigator on a Feed-The-Future Legume Systems Innovation Lab-funded project targeted at Promoting Trade Integration in Africa Regional Legume Markets.With an evolving agricultural revolution in view, Dr. Toyin’s recent drive is fueled by her passion to see agriculture in all its forms metamorphose to a state of pride for the nation and those who practice it.
+When not buried in teaching and research works, Toyin loves to explore the world, cook, and listen to good music.

 President of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)